raganwald/raganwald.github.com/_posts/2013-03-29-high-level-trampolining.md

 Trampolining is really a general-purpose control-flow construct, not just an implementation of tail-call elimination.
 And therein lies an important point: JavaScript has some unique considerations.

-FOr starters, JavaScript is single-threaded and regardless of whether its stack can handle a deep series of calls, you may want to consider using something like `process.nextTick` to do the trampolining for you, with results passed back via queues or promises.
+For starters, JavaScript is single-threaded and regardless of whether its stack can handle a deep series of calls, you may want to consider using something like `process.nextTick` to do the trampolining for you, with results passed back via queues or promises.

 Likewise, you may be using something like promises to mediate control flow any ways, and mixing asynchronous-aware code with trampolining may be an attempt to solve the same problem with two different tools.